A Distributional Perspective on Pearl's Causal Hierarchy: From Marginal to Joint and Individualized Potential Outcomes: A Potential Outcomes Perspective

 \textbf{Second layer: Intervention.} Causal estimands at this layer are functionals of the marginal distributions of potential outcomes.
 In other words, each potential outcome corresponds to the outcome in an intervention world in which all individuals receive the same treatment, and second-layer estimands depend only on one or more marginal potential outcome distributions under a single intervention.
 A causal query (or estimand) that can be decomposed into one or more sub-queries, each involving a single intervention, belongs to the second layer.
 Treatment randomization identifies the marginal distributions of potential outcomes and is therefore sufficient to identify estimands at this layer.
 Typical causal estimands at this level include the average treatment effect, the quantile treatment effect, and the dose-response function.
 See Section~\ref{Sec3-2} and Table~\ref{tab1} for details.

 \textbf{Third layer: Counterfactuals.} We divide this layer into two sublayers by inferential complexity.

 \emph{Sublayer 1: Cross-World Causal Queries.} Causal estimands at this layer depend on features of the joint distribution of potential outcomes, or equivalently on nested potential outcomes defined under multiple, mutually exclusive interventions.
 Such estimands cannot be expressed as functionals of marginal potential outcome distributions alone.
 Because they simultaneously reference outcomes from different interventional worlds, we refer to these estimands as cross-world causal queries.
 Treatment randomization alone identifies only marginal potential outcome distributions and is therefore insufficient for identifying estimands at this layer.
 Typical estimands at this layer include attribution metrics, benefit and harm rates, persuasion rate, and natural direct and indirect effects.
-Estimands at this layer often provide complementary information to those at the second layer, supporting more nuanced treatment selection and evaluation.
+These estimands are useful when the scientific question intrinsically concerns attribution, the joint distribution of benefits and harms, or another cross-world comparison.
+They can complement second-layer averages by describing subgroup-level response distributions, but they need not improve a decision when the scientific question can be formulated using marginal potential outcome distributions alone.
 See Section~\ref{Sec3-3} and Table~\ref{tab1} for more details.

 \emph{Sublayer 2: Individual-Level Counterfactual Queries.} This layer focuses on individualized treatment effects (ITEs).
 Learning ITEs requires much stronger identifiability assumptions than those needed for estimands in other layers.